 Under the topic of Demographic profile Birth rate and Death rate, sex composition, Age composition, the density of population Rural-Urban population, Literacy Ratio, Life expectancy etc. have been discussed.
 In case of sex composition male-female ratio has declined after 1951 on the other hand Age composition, dependency population was increased.
 In case of the density of population in India, density was increased.
 Soas size of land, sub-division and fragmentation of land has also increased.
 In case of Rural-Urban population urban population had increased after 1981.
 So number of problems related to urbanization had also increased.
 About Literacy Ratio in India, after 1951 because of fast increasing educational facilities and policy like compulsory education bellow 14 year, literacy rate has increased.
 But, female Literacy rate doesn't increase as compared to male Literacy rate.
-In case of Life expectancy, India's Life expectancy has also been discussed.
-Declined land-man ratio, declinedrate of capital formation, sub-division and fragmentation food problem, unemployment problem, Inequality poverty were also discussed in detailed.
+In case of Life expectancy, India's Life expectancy has also increased satisfactorily with view to population growth and Economic Development we find that the impact of population growth and its impacts on economic development has also been discussed.
+Declined land-man ratio, declinedrate of capital formation, sub-division and fragmentation food problem, unemploymentproblem, Inequality poverty were also discussed in detailed.

 In the fourth sub-topic we discuss population policy of India.
-Before Independence there was not a proper population policy.
+Before Independencethere was not a proper population policy.
 After Independence during 1952 to 1981 population policy for India was announced regularly.
 After 1981, population policy was converted in to Family welfare scheme, population education etc. In 2001 population policy the policy heavly concentrated on control of infant mortality rate and maternal mortality to increase the access of health facilities in rural urban and trible areas.

-2.3 Terms to remember:

-- B CAGR Compound Annual Growth Rate. - B Density of population average number of person living per Sq.
-K.M. - B Sub-division Division of land in the family. - B Fragmentative Land is divided on the basis of heirs. - B Unproductive population Number of population depending on working population. - B Family planning Deliberate attempt to limit the size of family. - B Family welfare Family planning policy with mother and child care.

-13. B SHGs - self-help groups for Combined Advantages of member.
+- 2.3 Terms to remember: - B CAGR Compound Annual Growth Rate. - B Density of population average number of person living per Sq.
+K.M. - B Sub-division Division of land in the family. - B Fragmentative Land is divided on the basis of heirs. - B Unproductive population Number of population depending on working population. - B Family planning Deliberate attempt to limit the size of family. - B Family welfare Family planning policy with mother and child care. - 13.
+B SHGs self-help groups for Combined Advantages of member.